aiko-kami/panda-server/README.md

       - [x] Send email notification to project creator for project approval
       - [x] Refactor email template
       - [x] Add project status history (array of updates dateTime and modifiedBy)
+      - [ ] Complete filterings public data ❤
       - [ ] Finish the refactor of project status ❤
       - [ ] Save project draft ❤
       - [ ] Retrieve all former project status ❤
     - [ ] projectLikePublic ❤
-      - [ ] When retrieving project likes: count all like but replace user private likes by "private user" ❤
+      - [x] When retrieving project likes: count all like but replace user private likes by "private user" ❤
       - [x] When retrieving user likes: separate userlikes "Project I likes" (private, user userId from login info) and "public user page" (show only if projectLikePublic is true) ❤
       - [ ] Update user profile (set projectLikePublic to true or false) ❤
     - [ ] Upload images ❤